Gladstone Investment Co. (NASDAQ:GAIN) Announces Dividend of $0.08

 Gladstone Investment Co.
-(NASDAQ:GAIN – Get Rating) declared a dividend on Saturday, May 20th, investing.com reports.
+(NASDAQ:GAIN – Get Rating) announced a dividend on Monday, May 22nd, investing.com reports.
 Shareholders of record on Tuesday, May 23rd will be paid a dividend of 0.08 per share by the investment management company on Wednesday, May 31st.
-This represents a yield of 7.08%.
-The ex-dividend date of this dividend is Monday, May 22nd.
+This represents a dividend yield of 7.08%.
+The ex-dividend date is Monday, May 22nd.

-Gladstone Investment has raised its dividend by an average of 3.9% annually over the last three years and has increased its dividend annually for the last 3 consecutive years.
-Gladstone Investment has a dividend payout ratio of 94.1% meaning its dividend is currently covered by earnings, but may not be in the future if the company’s earnings decline.
-Analysts expect Gladstone Investment to earn $1.02 per share next year, which means the company should continue to be able to cover its $0.96 annual dividend with an expected future payout ratio of 94.1%.
+Gladstone Investment has increased its dividend by an average of 3.9% per year over the last three years and has raised its dividend annually for the last 3 consecutive years.
+Gladstone Investment has a payout ratio of 94.1% meaning its dividend is currently covered by earnings, but may not be in the future if the company’s earnings fall.
+Research analysts expect Gladstone Investment to earn $1.02 per share next year, which means the company should continue to be able to cover its $0.96 annual dividend with an expected future payout ratio of 94.1%.

-Several large investors have recently added to or reduced their stakes in the business.
-Raymond James Financial Services Advisors Inc. purchased a new stake in Gladstone Investment in the first quarter worth about $186,000.
-Cambridge Investment Research Advisors Inc. grew its stake in shares of Gladstone Investment by 62.4% during the 1st quarter.
-Cambridge Investment Research Advisors Inc. now owns 18,236 shares of the investment management company’s stock valued at $294,000 after acquiring an additional 7,007 shares during the period.
-Blair William & Co.
-IL increased its holdings in Gladstone Investment by 3.4% in the 1st quarter.
-Blair William & Co.
-IL now owns 155,254 shares of the investment management company’s stock worth $2,504,000 after acquiring an additional 5,175 shares in the last quarter.
-Lazard Asset Management LLC bought a new stake in Gladstone Investment during the 1st quarter worth approximately $30,000.
-Finally, UBS Group AG boosted its position in shares of Gladstone Investment by 7.1% in the first quarter.
-UBS Group AG now owns 49,039 shares of the investment management company’s stock worth $791,000 after purchasing an additional 3,265 shares during the period.
-12.14% of the stock is currently owned by institutional investors.
+Hedge funds and other institutional investors have recently made changes to their positions in the company.
+Lazard Asset Management LLC acquired a new stake in shares of Gladstone Investment in the 1st quarter valued at $30,000.
+Bank of America Corp DE increased its stake in shares of Gladstone Investment by 103.7% in the 1st quarter.
+Bank of America Corp DE now owns 2,037 shares of the investment management company’s stock valued at $27,000 after buying an additional 1,037 shares during the period.
+JPMorgan Chase & Co. acquired a new stake in shares of Gladstone Investment in the 2nd quarter valued at $49,000.
+Tower Research Capital LLC TRC increased its stake in shares of Gladstone Investment by 217.9% in the 1st quarter.
+Tower Research Capital LLC TRC now owns 5,766 shares of the investment management company’s stock valued at $76,000 after buying an additional 3,952 shares during the period.
+Finally, State of Wyoming bought a new position in shares of Gladstone Investment in the 4th quarter worth $84,000.
+12.14% of the stock is owned by institutional investors and hedge funds.

 Gladstone Investment Company Profile